MAXQDA International Conference (MQIC) 2020

-This year’s MAXQDA International Conference will take place in Berlin from February 28th to March 2nd, bringing together German and international researchers who work and teach with MAXQDA.
-The event is a unique opportunity to network with other MAXQDA users and meet the MAXQDA development team.
+The MAXQDA International Conference will take place in Berlin from February 26th – 28th, 2020 bringing together German and international researchers who work and teach with MAXQDA.
+The event will be, as always, a unique opportunity to network with other MAXQDA users and meet the MAXQDA development team.

-MQIC 2018 is centered on questions regarding how to optimize the use of MAXQDA in the various methodological and thematical settings of qualitative and mixed methods research.
-This year’s main objective is to once again provide researchers with a stimulating platform for substantive discussions and professional networking.
+The MQIC centers on questions regarding how to optimize the use of MAXQDA in the various methodological and thematical settings of qualitative and mixed methods research.
+Next year’s main objective will be once again to provide researchers with a stimulating platform for substantive discussions and professional networking.

-The program includes a keynote speech on methodology, various workshop formats – including, half-day and full-day workshops, as well as highly concentrated mini-workshops – an inspiring poster presentation and awards ceremony, Best Practice Roundtables, and last but not least, a wine and cheese get-together.
-Lunch and snacks will also be provided on all conference days.
+The program includes a keynote speech on methodology, various workshop formats – including highly concentrated mini-workshops – an inspiring poster presentation and awards ceremony, Best Practice Roundtables, and several social gatherings such as the wine and cheese networking event.

 What is MAXQDA?

 MAXQDA is designed to facilitate and support qualitative, quantitative, and mixed methods research projects.
 It allows you to import, organize, analyze, visualize, and publish all forms of data that can be collected electronically, including interviews, surveys, (PDF) documents, tables (Excel / SPSS), bibliographic data, pictures, videos, web pages, and even tweets.
 With its comprehensive range of functions, from transcription to inferential statistical analysis, MAXQDA is an “all in one” software for research and teaching purposes in numerous disciplines.